Database write back

 In the toolbar, click Components and choose Button.

-In the Click event of the button, add the following script in the script editor, and update it to refer to the Script Name you chose for each of your view parameters, etc.
+Add a script action to the Click event of the button, and enter script like the following into the script editor.
+Update it to refer to the Script Name you chose for each of your view parameters, etc.

 6. Test the dashboard